brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Started looking in to RxJS through FrontEndMasters.
 This is an amazing series.
 Jafar does an excellent job teaching Async JS and RxJS!
 - Started looking in to FP more.
 Still confusing, but getting clearer.
 I feel like FP in JS is what Standard was to CSS and HTML.
 Wild Westing JS is going away.
 FP is the practice that is going to replace all the spaghetti code practices.

+- Read a book about FP in JS by Dr. Boolean.
+It does make more sense, but I'm still confused.
+I just don't understand how to simple get up and running with it.
+I'm also confused on how to navigate what to use and when to use it.
+I love the HM function syntax, but I'm still confused on how to do that corectly also.
+Gotta a long way to go before this clicks.

+- 'Almost every workflow in a web application starts with an event, continues with an HTTP request, and results in a state change.
+Now we know how to express the first two tasks elegantly.'
+Acync JS Jafar

 ---